solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 ```

 Since both of these transactions write to Carol's token account, only one of
 them can go through at a time.
-Fortunately, Solana is wicked fast, so it’ll
+Fortunately, Solana is wicked fast, so it'll
 probably seem like they get paid at the same time.
 But what happens if more than
 just Alice and Bob try to pay Carol?